themikejr/technews.bible/content/issues/4-draft.md

 <h1 class="mb-0">Issue No. 4</h1>
 <div class="mt-0"><em>August 2023</em></div>

-(Teaser Tag HERE)
+August 2023 did not disappoint!
+Grab a cup of coffee, sit back, and dig in to find some exciting news, resources for learning, and more on AI research + development.

+But first, what is **TechNews.Bible?**

-TechNews.Bible is intended to be a community resource that enables Bible Translation technologists to discover, learn, share, and collaborate.
+> TechNews.Bible is intended to be a community resource that enables Bible Translation technologists to discover, learn, share, and collaborate.
 Read about the backstory and intentions of the newsletter [here](https://technews.bible/about).

 ## ∴ News